Havelkao/portfolio-content/blog/managing_content.md

 const articles = useStore().state.articles.slice(0, 2);
 ```

 Brilliant.
-Anyways, now that the _why_ is out of the way and the website is finished, here comes the question of _how_ to manage the content.
+Anyways, now that the _why_ is out of the way and the website is finished, here comes the question of how to manage the content.
 I don't have a ton of experience but I know for sure that there is no way in hell I will be writing HTML.
 I also know that I do not want to commit content to the same repo where the code is hosted, even though with website of this size it might be acceptable, nor do I want to build a dedicated backend.
-That's seems like an overkill.
 After a minute or so of googling a nice solution presents itself, which is also a good excuse to see how a formatted quote block looks like around here.

 > A headless CMS is any type of back-end content management system where the content repository “body” is separated or decoupled from the presentation layer "head."